 Use sections to create separate blocks of content and divide the page into meaningful segments.

-A section is a layout element with a width of 100%, so it extends across the full width of the browser window.
-Sections play an important role in the structure and layout of a page.
-Sections let you create separate blocks of content and divide the page into meaningful segments.
+A section is a structure element with a width of 100% (i.e., it extends across the full width of the browser window).
+Sections play an important role in the layout of a page — and often function as page divisions for your content.
+Learn more about building web layouts.

-To set a specific height on a Section, it’s a good idea to set a min-height (e.g. 500px) so the Section can expand with its content.
-If you set a normal height, content will eventually spill out or get cut off.
+When setting a specific height on a section, it’s a good idea to set a minimum height (e.g., 500px) so the section can still expand with its content.
+If you just set a height value, the content inside the section may spill out or get cut off.

-In some cases, like when creating hero sections, you may give a Section a specific height.
-In this case, use the viewport height (vh) unit to specify the Section height.
+In some cases, like when creating hero sections, you may want to give a section a specific height.
+We recommend you use the viewport height (vh) unit, which adjusts height relative to the size of the viewport.
 For example, 100vh will fill 100% of the viewport height.
-Setting it to 50vh will fill 50% of the viewport height, and so on.
+Learn more about viewport units.